Skip to main content

 Case

-gageo-do is an isolated island fishing community located in the jeollanam-do( cholla nam-do) province of korea. the resources harvested are anchovies from the gageo-do anchovy grounds surrounding kagodo island as well as seaweed, which is harvested during spring. boundaries are drawn on technological limitations, as boats can only travel a limited distance offshore. seaweed grounds are owned collectively and can be accessed by member households. this case was part of the original cpr database...
+kogodo is an isolated island fishing community located in the cholla nam-do province of korea. the resources harvested are anchovies from the kagodo anchovy grounds surrounding kagodo island as well as seaweed, which is harvested during spring. boundaries are drawn on technological limitations, as boats can only travel a limited distance offshore. seaweed grounds are owned collectively and can be accessed by member households. this case was part of the original cpr database developed in the...

 Schlager E, Anderies JM, Kim S